 Paul HAMER (Box Hill) (18:48): I too rise to speak on the Gambling Legislation Amendment Bill 2025.
 I am very pleased to rise to speak on this bill as it is a really important issue that affects every community across the state.
 At the outset, I firstly just want to reflect on a number of contributions that have been made on our side of the house.
 Every time the member for Eureka speaks on such a bill it does come from a place of lived experience, and I have huge respect for what she brought to this debate.
 I also want to acknowledge the member for Point Cook and his exposé of some of the ways that the community benefit scheme is run.
 I think he elucidated that very clearly.
-He and I have been in discussions about some of the premises in my own electorate, where many of the community benefits that are claimed are largely just going to supporting the running of clubs, and you do question how that community benefit value is actually determined to derive a community benefit.
-Yes, there are examples where there are clearly community benefits that they are providing, whether it be the welfare services of RSL clubs or the sponsorship of footy clubs or the like, but there is a significant amount of community benefit which seems to be a cyclical response that is just going back into reinvestment into club operations, and I think it is well worthy of investigation.

-This bill sits within the history of reform that we are doing in this space.
+I know that he and I have been in discussions about some of the premises in my own electorate, where many of the community benefits that are claimed are largely just going to supporting the running of clubs, and you do question how that community benefit value is actually determined to derive a community benefit.
+Yes, there are examples where there are clearly community benefits that they are providing, whether it be the welfare services of RSL clubs or the sponsorship of footy clubs or the like, but there This bill sits within the history of reform that we are doing in this space.
 I want to thank the minister at the table, the Minister for Police, and the previous minister as well, for really driving a lot of this reform in this space.
 It is not easy.
 There are a lot of vested interests in the gambling sector, but we have to above all else remember that what we are trying to do is to protect the community from the excesses of gambling harm and recognise, as I think we all do, that gambling for some people is a fun activity that can occur relatively infrequently and that for some people it is a health issue - it is an addiction that is really, really a struggle to get out of.

 I know I have spoken in this place before about a number of people who I have been close with, through friends or relatives of friends, who have been particularly affected by gambling.
 It is a spiral that you can get into almost without realising it, and before you know it you are in a very difficult financial position.
-As the member for Shepparton said, those people often go to lengths to try to hide it from their friends and family, and then the position that they get themselves into worsens and worsens over time, and that can affect a whole part of their lives.
+As the member for Shepparton said, then those people often go to lengths to try to hide it from their friends and family, and then the position that they get themselves into worsens and worsens over time, and that can affect a whole part of their lives.
 It is a really challenging environment.